 Because this is a living document, changes are made each year.
-Members are passionate about their profession and ask that this document reflect that passion, that desire for the Association and the profession to succeed.
-These pages will guide your NSEA Board of Directors for the 2017-18 Association year.
+Our members are passionate about their profession.
+This document clearly displays that passion for their Association and for the success of public education.
+These pages will guide your NSEA Board of Directors for the 2018-19 Association year.
 Here is what you'll find within these pages:

-- The Mission Statement and Strategic Objectives set the direction of the Association, outlining why the NSEA exists and what the Association designates as its primary goals. - The Bylaws are the fundamental rules which govern basic organizational questions, such as the definition of membership and election of officers.
-The Bylaws can never be suspended, and can only be changed by a two-thirds majority in a secret ballot at the annual Delegate Assembly and then only after delegates have received prior notice of the proposed change. - The NSEA Resolutions are formal expressions of belief and principle.
-Members at Delegate Assembly deliberated on, and then voted to approve, this current edition of Resolutions, which provide philosophical direction to Association leaders on specific issues. - New Business Items are directives from the Delegate Assembly for action during the coming year.
+The Mission Statement and Strategic Objectives set the direction of the Association, outlining why the NSEA exists and what the Association designates as its primary goals.

+■ The Bylaws are the fundamental rules which govern basic organizational questions, such as the definition of membership and election of officers.
+The Bylaws can never be suspended, and can only be changed by a two-thirds majority in a secret ballot at the annual Delegate Assembly - and then only after delegates have received prior notice of the proposed change.

+■ The NSEA Resolutions are formal expressions of belief and principle.
+Members at Delegate Assembly deliberated on, and then voted to approve, this current edition of Resolutions, which provide philosophical direction to Association leaders on specific issues.

+■ New Business Items are directives from the Delegate Assembly for action during the coming year.
 These "NBIs" translate the mission, objectives and resolutions of the organization into specific action.

-Also included here are the Bylaws of NSEA-Retired, the Ethnic and Minority Affairs Committee, the NSEA Higher Ed Academy and the Education Support Professionals Committee.
+Also included here are the Bylaws of NSEA-Retired, the Ethnic and Minority Affairs Committee, the Student Education Association of Nebraska (SEAN), the NSEA Higher Ed Academy and the Education Support Professionals Committee.
 Thank you for supporting your professional Association with your membership and your commitment to quality public education.